root-project/root/README/ReleaseNotes/v620/index.md

 ## Deprecation and Removal

- * rootcling flags `-cint`, `-gccxml`, `-p`, `-r` and `-c` have no effect and will be removed.
+ * rootcling flags `-cint`, `-gccxml`, `-p`, `-r` and `-c` have no effect and will be removed in a future release.
 Please remove them from the rootcling invocations.
- * rootcling legacy cint flags `+P`, `+V` and `+STUB` have no effect and will be removed.
+ * rootcling legacy cint flags `+P`, `+V` and `+STUB` have no effect and will be removed in a future release.
 Please remove them from the rootcling invocations.
- * genreflex flag `--deep` has no effect and will be removed.
+ * genreflex flag `--deep` has no effect and will be removed in a future release.
 Please remove it from the genreflex invocation.
  * rootcling warns if it sees and unrecognized flag (usually coming from the CXXFLAGS of the build system).
 Please remove them from the invocation because